 The north of the country consists mainly of flat swampy coastal plains that include heavy forests.
 In the south is the low range of Maya mountains.
 The Caribbean coast is lined by a very extensive coral reef and includes about 450 islets or cays.
 Belize is the only Central American country without a Pacific coast.
-The total area is 22,965 sq km.

 The country now known as Belize was originally a key part of the ancient Maya civilization, which began expanding around 1000 BC and flourished until about 900 AD.
 Maya influence extended from Mexico to present day El Salvador.
 The territory in Belize was the home of the earliest Maya settlements: it supported an estimated population of 1 to 2 million Maya and large cities like Xunantunich, Caracol, and Lamanai.
 Belize was also an important trading centre for the entire Maya area.
 Some major trading centres were Moho Caye, Santa Rita, Ambergris Caye and Wild Cane Caye.
 Other civic centres in Belize include Altun Ha, Lubaantun and El Pilar.

 With the advent of Spanish rule in the 1500s Belize became part of the viceroyalty of New Spain (Guatemala), but did not attract major Spanish interest.
 The first settlers to Belize were a collection of English traders, buccaneers, and pirates who used the Bay of Honduras as a base from which to smuggle goods and attack Spanish gold bearing cargo fleets and territories.